CatOstr0phic/amazone-ui-clone/README.md

 # amazone clone with javascript
-we have twa pages home page and basket wiht subtotal
+we have two pages home page and basket wiht subtotal also i used here redux